Law Enforcement

 Dr. Michael Beshears

-You may find it interesting to know that in the study of sociology pertaining to law, there are three primary theoretical perspectives i.e., symbolic interactionist perspective, the functionalist perspective, and conflict perspective.
+You may find it interesting that in the study of sociology about law, there are three primary theoretical perspectives, i.e., the symbolic interactionist, functionalist, and conflict perspectives.
 READ MORE

 Law as an Instrument of Social Change